It's not as if the wall space in my apartment is getting any

 drawing.
 As in Still Life with Street, I want to see something surprising and unusual in the drawings that I see, and Escher's work is definitely

 his drawings, every line looks so right.
 The drawing techniques he employs are incredibly well executed.
-He's moved beyond reality to draw things that are out of this world and can trick the eye.
+He's moved beyond reality to draw things that are out of this world and can trick the eye into believing, if just for a second, what his fantasy images are depicting.
 And his precision with his mark-making is extraordinary.
 The fact that this drawing is a woodcut—incredible!

 |Still Life with Street by MC Escher, 1937, woodcut drawing.